matusnovak/fineframework/docs/doxygen/classffw_1_1_g_l_f_w_render_window.md

 ```

 Overrides **[RenderWindow::maximize](classffw_1_1_render_window.md#1aed21fdd74781cf3cc44fd11c7da0c17a)**
-Maximizes the window in order to utilize whole screen.
+Maximizes the specified window.

-This is not the same as full screen mode!
+This function maximizes the specified window if it was previously not maximized.
+If the window is already maximized, this function does nothing.
+If the specified window is a full screen window, this function does nothing.

+**Note:**

+This function must only be called from the main thread.

 ### function <a id="1ac1760a20cdd503e090568cbb0e865b21" href="#1ac1760a20cdd503e090568cbb0e865b21">setSingleBufferMode</a>